mhx/dwarfs/doc/dwarfs.md

     this option to keep the compressed image data in the kernel cache.

+  * `-o direct_io`
+    By default, files in the mounted file system will be cached by the kernel.
+This significantly improves performance when accessing the same files over and over again, especially if the data from these files has been (partially) evicted from the block cache of `dwarfs`.
+By setting this option, you can force the fuse driver to not use the kernel cache for file data.
+If you're short on memory and only infrequently accessing files, this can be worth trying.

   * `-o debuglevel=`*name*:
     Use this for different levels of verbosity along with either the `-f` or `-d` FUSE options.
 This can give you some insight